SaashaJoshi/piQture/docs/source/index.rst

 Welcome to piQture's documentation!
 ===================================

-**piQture** is a Python toolkit designed to simplify the development, execution, and training of Quantum Machine Learning (QML) models tailored for image processing tasks.
+**piQture** is a Python and Qiskit-based toolkit designed to simplify the development, execution, and training of Quantum Machine Learning (QML) models tailored for image processing tasks.
 This library seamlessly integrates with the Qiskit SDK, providing a convenient and user-friendly workflow for leveraging the potential of quantum computing for advanced image processing.

 Contribution Guidelines